jakemcc/test-refresh/README.md

 - Has built in Growl notification support.
 - Can be configured to only notify you on failures.
 - Supports subset of Leiningen test selectors.
+- Times how long it takes to run your tests.

 ## Usage